ZaneWright05/picOBD2/README.md

 # picOBD2
 A project for COMP2215 making use of the provided hardware kit and some additional hardware.
 ## General Overview
-This project allows you to use Pi Picos to communicate with car's ecu to retrieve real time data like RPM or throttle position.
+This project allows you to use Pi Pico(s) to communicate with car's ecu to retrieve real time data like RPM or throttle position.
-The code is made up of two files:
+There are three versions of this project in this repo:
+ - one to have the pico communicate with a car and output OBD2 responses to a serial monitor  ([CAN_TEST](https://github.com/ZaneWright05/PICOtoCAN/tree/main/CAN_TEST)),
- - one to run UI and send can messages over UART ([UICode](https://github.com/ZaneWright05/PICOtoCAN/tree/main/UICode))
+ - one to have two picos working together, one querying the can frames and another to run the UI and display the infomation, communicating over UART  ([MCP2515Code](https://github.com/ZaneWright05/PICOtoCAN/tree/main/MCP2515Code)) and ([UICode](https://github.com/ZaneWright05/PICOtoCAN/tree/main/UICode)),
- - and another to query a CARS ecu by accessing its CAN bus through the obd2 port ([MCP2515Code](https://github.com/ZaneWright05/PICOtoCAN/tree/main/MCP2515Code)).<br/>
-There is also a 3rd file ([CAN_TEST](https://github.com/ZaneWright05/PICOtoCAN/tree/main/CAN_TEST)), this sends CAN frames similarly to the MCP2515Code file but reads commands from and outputs data to a serial monitor via the Pico microUSB port.
+ - and a third which combines both the UI and querying, with both modules sharing the pico SPI bus ([picOBD2]()).
+This is the version that will be kept up to date and worked on further.
 ## Hardware used
-- Pi pico 2 W
+- Pi pico 2 W and a pico WH (if using two picos)
-- Pi pico WH
 - OBD2 Pigtail cable ([amazon link](https://www.amazon.co.uk/dp/B07WSMBSL3?ref=ppx_yo2ov_dt_b_fed_asin_title))<br/>
   <img src="https://github.com/user-attachments/assets/10a9105b-ee05-4dee-a7eb-6e798b36af1a" width="250">
 - Waveshare Pico-CAN-B ([wiki](https://www.waveshare.com/wiki/Pico-CAN-B)) <br/>